the historical record

-What we do have are some accounts collected of early white settlers.
+What we do have are some accounts collected from early white settlers.
 While the facts in these accounts have not been verified, if indeed they can ever be truly verified, they do provide a basis for an interesting, informative and entertaining read, as well as a springboard for further discovery.

 Many of the township records were placed in the basement of the hall for more than a century’s time, resulting in, after many decades of neglect, quite an unorganized mess.
-In the winter of 2017-18, the township basement was cleaned up and organized.
+In the winter of 2017, the township basement was cleaned up and organized.
 In that process, we found very old maps, some on linen, some in tatters.
 We have them placed them in the hands of the Benzie Area Historic Society but have also reproduced them for the public to see, hanging on our walls.

-Supervisor - Crystal Lake Township
+History of Crystal Lake Township